Apply Now

 • Diaries, journals, letters, personal papers, and memos written by the historical witness

-• Autobiographies and memoirs as personal reflections of the witness, but written at a later date.
-Note: These items may also exhibit distortion created by personal bias or poor memory.
+• Autobiographies and memoirs are personal reflections of the witness, but written at a later date.
+Note: These items may also exhibit distortion created by personal bias or poor memory

-• Audio recordings of interviews with historical witnesses, such as interviews with American slaves available at Library of Congress: American Memory or holocaust survivors at Voices
+• Audio recordings of interviews with historical witnesses, such as interviews with Americans who were former slaves, is available at Library of Congress: American Memory or holocaust survivors at Voices

 • Government documents, such as census records, marriage, birth and death records, research data, statistics, congressional records, etc.